 The Kidney Foundation of Canada

-Eat right to feel right on hemodialysis.
-National Kidney and Urologic Diseases Information Clearinghouse website.
-Available at: http://kidney.niddk.nih.gov/KUDiseases/pubs/eatright/index.aspx.
+Kidney failure: Eat right to feel right on hemodialysis.
+National Institute of Diabetes and Digestive and Kidney Diseases website.
+Available at: http://www.niddk.nih.gov/health-information/health-topics/kidney-disease/kidney-failure-eat-feel-right-hemodialysis/Pages/facts.aspx.
 Updated March 28, 2012.
 Accessed February 14, 2013.

 - Reviewer: Dianne Scheinberg Rishikof MS, RD, LDN